 However, there are many other options for sightseeing in Germany where dogs are welcome.
 It should also be noted that dogs are generally allowed in parks in Germany, unlike in France.
 Here’s ten ideas for dog-friendly sightseeing options.

-1. Visit Sansoucci Park at Potsdam
+1. Visit Sanssouci Park at Potsdam

-A visit to Sansoucci Park at Potsdam, about an hour from central Berlin on the train, is an excellent day out.
+A visit to Sanssouci Park at Potsdam, about an hour from central Berlin on the train, is an excellent day out.
 The park include many fine palaces, once the principal residence of the Prussian royal family, and is often called the German Versaille.
 While dogs aren’t allowed inside the palaces, they are allowed with you while you wander around the fine parks.

 2. Cruise Along the Rhine River